 In addition to the state’s Big Four accounting firms, Missouri is home to top accounting firms like BKD, which has an office in Springfield, and national firm Clifton Gunderson, which has a location in St. Louis.

-CPAs with a penchant for finance often pursue further certification and enter the world of financial services where they work for investment firms like Edward Jones with offices in St. Louis; Ameriprise Financial with locations in Clayton, Chesterfield and Kansas City; and Morgan Stanley Smith Barney, which has offices in St. Louis and Clayton.
+CPAs with a penchant for finance often pursue specialty certification and enter the world of financial services, where they work for investment firms like Edward Jones, which has offices in St. Louis; Ameriprise Financial, which has locations in Clayton, Chesterfield, and Kansas City; and Morgan Stanley Smith Barney, which has offices in St. Louis and Clayton.

 Job Trends for Accountants in Missouri

 Ten Fortune 500 companies are headquartered in Missouri, ranking the state within the top half of the country in terms of having the highest concentration of corporate offices for heavy hitters in a number of industries.
-Big business is always a big opportunity for accounting professionals who serve as staff accountants, auditors, controllers, and management accountants for some of the biggest names in business today, including online mail order prescription provider Express Scripts, Medicaid managed care corporation Centene, and electrical equipment giant Emerson Electric.
+Big business has always been home to accounting professionals like staff accountants, auditors, controllers, and management accountants.
+Some of the biggest names in business today are located here, including online mail order prescription provider Express Scripts, Medicaid managed care corporation Centene, and electrical equipment giant Emerson Electric.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Personal income tax service provider H&R Block has its world headquarters in Kansas City.
-Interestingly, their corporate headquarters is one of the leading employers of private accountants in the state, where they work as internal auditors and controllers to fulfill the corporation’s own accounting needs, while at the same time the company’s very business is built on employing tens of thousands of public accountants who work as tax preparers in the many H&R Block neighborhood locations worldwide.
+Interestingly, it’s one of the leading employers of private accountants in the state, where they work as internal auditors and controllers to fulfill the corporation’s own accounting needs, while at the same time the company’s very business is built on employing tens of thousands of public accountants who work as tax preparers in the many H&R Block neighborhood locations worldwide.